AaltoSciComp/scicomp-docs/rse/units.rst

    Your department has a lot of people doing little bits of programming everywhere, but everyone is doing things alone.
 What if they could work together better?
-By joining the RSE program as a unit, your staff can get up to X hours of free help to understand tools to make their programming/data work better.
+By joining the RSE program as a unit, your staff can get rapid help to understand tools to make their programming/data work better.
 After a few years, you notice a dramatic cultural shift: there is more collaboration and higher-quality work.
 Perhaps you already see a